leongarc/CS4800_PROJECT/README.md

 Progress Page: Simply a page where you can see you calorie consumption progress, illustated in a graph.

 ## Files
-Main.py - has all app.routes to connect python to html
+Connectors:
+Favorites_db_connector.py - Has code that communicates with the database.db, favorites meals table, as well as the calorie intake table.
+Retrieves favorites, inserts favorites, and inserts consumed meals into the database.
+Favorties_db_test.py - Code to test the functionality of the favorites_db_connector.py while developing.
+Progress_connector.py - has the code that connects the progress page to the db
+RecomendedMeal.py - Has all the machine learning code along with additional functionality for main and meals page User_db_connector.py- Has the logic to authenticate users for login, logic to create new users, return user info for all pages and account page.
+Static
+Images – Source for the burger image and favicons Styles
+Accounts.css - styling for account page
+Favorties_style.css - Has styling for the favorites page as well as two JavaScript scripts.
+Scripts handle populating the horizontal list slider with favorites and deletes the button when a favorite is deleted.
+Login_style.css - page controls the css for the login as well as the signup and additional info pages as they are similar Progress_styles.css
+Style.css - Has styling code for the menu for the entirety of EatWellPal web app.
+Templates
+Account.html - html code to display the account page Addintake.html - for testing, not in use Additional_info.html - html code to get additional information to finish signup Calorie_progree.html - for testing, not in use Delete_account.html - html to make sure user wants to delete account Edit_account.html - page to get info to update account Favoirtes.html - html code to display list of meals in user favorite Home.html - home page that links login and signup page Login.html - html code to display login

-recomendedMeal.py - Has all the machine learning code along with additional functioanlity for main and meals page unit_test_recomended.py - unit testing for my recomendedMeal Main.html - html code that displays machine learning results Meals.html - html code that runs our meal search function Meals_data.html - html code to diplay meal information, from clicking on meals from main or meals
+Main.html - html code that displays machine learning results Meals.html - html code that runs our meal search function Meal_data.html - html code to diplay meal information, from clicking on meals from main or meals Progress.html- html code that displays your progress on the progress page Signup.html - page controls the HTML for signup  page.
+This page controls getting basic info like email and password and returning it to main.py
+Weight_progress.html -html code that displays your weight progress on the progress page Database.db - holds all data in separate tables Main.py - has all app.routes to connect python to html Progress_unit_test.py- unit test for the progress page Requirements.txt - Has all the dependencies for EatWellPal listed for ease of installation.
+Unit_test_user_db.py - Unit test the user_db_connector
+Unit_test_favorites.py - Unit testing for favorites_db_connector.py
+Unit_test_recomended.py - unit testing for my recomendedMeal

 ## Features
 Calorie Tracker - Track your calories